 Our Jack Taylor review compares the TV series to the popular book series.
+Is the TV series as gritty and gripping as the novels?
+Keep reading.

 One great thing about Netflix is that occasionally some great foreign show that no one has ever heard of seems to come out of nowhere.
 One such show is Jack Taylor, which Netflix recommended to me because I watch a lot of British mysteries.
 I knew nothing of the show, which means that it’s not on Masterpiece Mystery or BBC America, but immediately fell in love with the characters and the story telling.